BlueVelocity/personal_LLM/README.md

 - Whether your question requires current information
 - If the answer is beyond its training data
-- Explicit search requests ("look up...", "google...")

 ## How It Works

 1. **User Input** → Question entered in terminal
-2. **Search Decision** → Secondary model determines if web search is needed
+2. **Search Decision** → Secondary model determines if web search is needed and the search prompt
 3. **Search (if needed)** → Queries Tavily or DuckDuckGo for current info
 4. **Response Generation** → Primary model generates response with context
 5. **Storage** → Conversation saved to SQLite database